dgerabagi/aiascent-dev/src/Artifacts/A19-Page-Design-Mission.md

 ## 3. Aesthetic and Tone

   * **Aesthetic:** Serious, impactful, and visionary.
-The design should use bold typography, strong contrast, and imagery that evokes themes of strategy, intelligence, and empowerment, leveraging the "mini-report" format.
+The design should use bold typography, strong contrast, and potentially imagery that evokes themes of strategy, intelligence, and empowerment.
   * **Tone:** Urgent, visionary, and empowering.

 ## 4. Page Structure and Content